 Almost all of us know someone who has cysts; that person could even be ourselves.
 Well, it is related to this.
 Endometriosis may present a lesion that releases blood.
 When the ovary is involved, this blood can fill the ovary to form an ovarian cyst, almost like a bunch of cars trapped in an alley or the fake exit of a labyrinth.

 For more information about endometriosis, you can visit the Endometriosis Foundation website.

+Numbers don’t lie.
 Endometriosis affects 10–15% of all women of reproductive age and 70% of women with chronic pelvic pain.
-Unfortunately, for many of these women there is often a delay in diagnosis of endometriosis resulting in unnecessary suffering and reduced quality of life.
+Although many women need help, the delay in diagnosing endometriosis is very alarming.
+Unfortunately, this can result in unnecessary suffering and a considerably reduced quality of life.

-For severe endometriosis, the lesions can be removed by surgery, like hysterectomy and laparoscopic surgery, but most women with a mild case manage the condition by non-surgical means.
-For endometriosis pain management, your doctor may recommend or prescribe medications as follows
+We can have a very extreme “solution” for severe endometriosis: surgery.
+The lesions can be removed, like hysterectomy and laparoscopic surgery.
+However, most women with a mild case manage the condition by non-surgical options.
+For endometriosis pain management, your doctor may recommend or prescribe the following medication:

 - Over-the-counter painkillers (like ibuprofen, acetaminophen, naproxen)